vtex/toolbelt/docs/MAINTAINING.md

 1. Deprecate it:
 ```
-npm deprecate vtex@2.92.0 -m "Message explaining why this version was deprecated, for example: Bug when sending files to link"
+npm deprecate vtex@2.92.0 "Message explaining why this version was deprecated, for example: Bug when sending files to link"
 ```

 2. Change the `latest` tag to the previous version (you'll have to check it):